Cookie

 - Cookies depend on the browser mechanism, making them ineffective on mobile devices.
 Generally, mobile APIs do not rely on cookies for session management. ๐

-does not work for cross-origin cookie handling.
-To truly support cross-origin, it should be set to the specific domain. - Cookie values are in plain text, so it is generally recommended to encrypt the values.ใ
+- Setting Access-Control-Allow-Originto*does not work for cross-origin cookie handling.
+To truly support cross-origin, it should be set to the specific domain.

-- Each site can store a maximum of
+- Each site can store a maximum of 150cookies.

-cookies. - The cookie size limit is 4KB, meaning the
+- The cookie size limit is 4KB, meaning the Valuecan be up to 4KB.

 Security